hasibulhasan1542/Obsidian/Bangladesh/43 BCS.md

 A significant geographical line, the **Tropic of Cancer**, passes through the center of the country.
 This location places Bangladesh in a subtropical monsoon climate zone, characterized by heavy rainfall, high temperatures, and high humidity.

-#### **b) Districts Forming the Barind Region**
+#### b) Districts Forming the Barind Region

-The Barind region, or Barind Tract (বরেন্দ্র ভূমি), is one of the major physiographic units of Bangladesh, consisting of elevated land from the Pleistocene era.
+The Barind region, or Barind Tract, is one of the major physiographic units of Bangladesh, consisting of elevated land from the Pleistocene era.
 It is located in the north-western part of the country, primarily within the Rajshahi and Rangpur divisions.

 The Barind Tract covers parts of the following districts:
 *   **Core Districts:** The largest parts of the region fall within **Rajshahi, Naogaon, and Chapainawabganj**.